DB Class 670: History

-Series production was six units, which were used starting 1996 on lines in Thuringia, Saxony-Anhalt and Rhineland-Palatinate.
-During use problems with air conditioning and engine cooling were observed, and the lack of toilets proved problematic.
-The six series cars initially were coloured white with a red stripe, similar to the Intercity Express.
-Later the color scheme was changed to "Verkehrsrot" (RAL 3020) with a white stripe.
+The series production consisted of six units, which were used from 1996 on the Weimar–Kranichfeld line, Moselweinbahn, and Trier-Perl line.
+During use problems with air conditioning and engine cooling were observed.
+The six series cars were initially coloured white with a red stripe, similar to the Intercity Express.
+Later the color scheme was changed to traffic red (Verkehrsrot) (RAL 3020) with a white stripe.
 A seventh car was started but never finished and scrapped at the factory.
-The follow-up series 670.1 was never built, due to the many problems of the first series and misunderstandings between the manufacturer and Deutsche Bahn.
+A follow-up series of 28 class 670.1, fitted with toilets, was never built, due to the problems with the first series.

-The six cars were used on the lines Weimar–Kranichfeld, the Moselweinbahn, and the line Trier-Perl, later also on the line Stendal-Tangermünde.

-Starting June 1996, Cars 670 002 and 005 were moved to the Bullay–Traben-Trarbach line.
-While popular with the tourist travellers on the line, they were taken out of service due unreliability, being especially prone to hot boxes.
+On the Bullay–Traben-Trarbach line the railcars were popular with the tourist travellers on the line, but they were taken out of service due to unreliability, being especially prone to hot boxes.
 The service on the Upper Mosel line Trier-Perl starting in September 1996 was also unsuccessful, as the cars were too small for the transport of school pupils and did not have onboard toilets.

-Service in Thuringia also was shut down soon.
-At the line Stendal-Tangermünde car 670 002 was used till March 2003, which was the only long term successful service of the class 670.
-The class 670 was followed by the much older DMUs of the Class 771/772.
+Service in Thuringia also ended quickly because the steep gradients on the Weimar–Kranichfeld line caused reliability problems with the railcars' lightweight transmission.
+The class 670 were replaced by older Class 771/772 railcars.

+The only successful long-term service of the class 670 by Deutsche Bahn was on the Stendal-Tangermünde line.
+From 1999 car 670 002, named Alma remained in use until March 2003.

-Most class 670 cars of Deutsche Bahn were handed back to the manufacturer in 2001, which was merged with Bombardier Transportation since 1998.
-The manufacturer refurbished the cars and sold them again.
+Between 1991 and 2003 the class 670 cars were returned by Deutsche Bahn to the manufacturer, which had been part of Bombardier Transportation since 1998.
+The cars were refurbished and resold to new operators.

-Three cars were sold to the Dessau-Wörlitzer Railway.
-Car 670 002 ("Alma") was used as a parts donor, cars 005 and 006 were placed into service.
-One of them, 670 002, was later found belonging to the Anhaltische Bahn Gesellschaft and was auctioned on February 25, 2011.